MartinThoma/MartinThoma.github.io/_posts/2011-10-01-compare-planet-sizes.md

 title: Compare Planet Sizes
 author: Martin Thoma
 date: 2011-10-01 11:29:45.000000000 +02:00
-categories:
-- The Web
+category: The Web
-tags:
-- learning
+tags: learning
 featured_image: 2011/10/Planet-Size-Comparison-thumb.png
 ---
 The diameter of Mercury measures about 4880 km.
 Can you imagine how much that is?
 I could not.
 But with <a href="http://www.sciencenetlinks.com/interactives/messenger/psc/PlanetSize.html">www.sciencenetlinks.com</a> you can compare it with the earth: